railwayapp/docs/src/docs/reference/integrations.md

 ### Doppler

-You can get instructions on how to use Doppler with Railway on the [Doppler Docs](https://docs.doppler.com/docs/railway).
+You can get instructions on how to use Doppler with Railway on the <a href="https://docs.doppler.com/docs/railway" target="_blank">Doppler Docs integration</a>.